 8. Non-diversified portfolio:

 If you have invested all your wealth in a single stock, then there is a big risk involved in your investment.
 Market works on emotions.
-Sometimes, even the best company can become the victim of unfavourable conditions like new government norms, irregular losses/damages etc. Like the old ones used to say- ‘Never put all your eggs in one basket’.
+Sometimes, even the best company can become the victim of unfavorable conditions like new government norms, irregular losses/damages etc. Like the old ones used to say- ‘Never put all your eggs in one basket’.
 Non diversification is risky in stock market.

 9. No proper understandings:

-If you are investing in a company that you do not understand, you are taking one of the biggest risk in the stock market.
-How can you decide weather the company is doing good or bad; Weather you should hold or sell the stock; if you do not understand the company?
+If you are investing in a company that you do not understand, you are taking one of the biggest risks in the stock market.
+How can you decide whether the company is doing good or bad; Weather you should hold or sell the stock; if you do not understand the company?
 No proper understandings of the company can freeze your decisions and will lead your investments to a big danger.

 That’s all.
 I hope this post- ‘Is Indian stock market risky to invest?’ is useful to the readers.
 Moreover, I hope that it can inspire the people to start investing in the market by managing the risks and focusing on the rewards.